-In Switzerland, between 2015 and 2019, around 45 000 people developed cancer every year.
-This represents 378 people per 100 000 population.
-From 1980-84 to 2015-2019, a decrease was seen in the annual incidence rate among men for bronchus, lung and respiratory tract cancer, (from 82 to 48 cases per 100 000 population).
-Over the same period, the incidence rate for these same cancers increased among women (from 12 to 31 cases per 100 000 population).
-A sharp increase among both sexes was seen for melanoma from 11 to 27 cases per 100 000 population).
+In Switzerland, between 2018 and 2022, around 48 100 people developed cancer every year.
+This represents 385 people per 100 000 population.
+From 1983–87 to 2018–2022, a decrease was seen in the annual incidence rate among men for bronchus, lung and respiratory tract cancer (from 79 to 46 cases per 100 000 population).
+Over the same period, the incidence rate for these same cancers increased among women (from 14 to 32 cases per 100 000 population).
+Across both sexes, a sharp increase in melanoma (black skin cancer) was also observed (from 13 to 29 cases per 100 000 population).
+In men, the incidence rate of prostate cancer also rose significantly during the same period (from 79 to 135 cases per 100 000 population).

 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).

 Along with cardiovascular diseases, cancer is the most common cause of death in Switzerland (FSO).
 Cancer is also responsible for the greatest number of potential years of life lost in Switzerland (see “Years of life lost to NCD” indicator).
 With the demographic ageing of Switzerland’s population, cancer will become an even more important subject in the future, as the risk of developing most types of cancer increases with age.
-The most common types of cancer are breast cancer, prostate cancer, colon cancer, melanoma and bronchus, lung and respiratory tract cancer.
+The most common types of cancer are breast cancer, prostate cancer, colorectal cancer, melanoma and bronchus, lung and respiratory tract cancer.
 A major risk factor for melanoma is ultraviolet radiation from the sun or lamps, such as those used in solariums.
 The risk factors of diet, exercise, alcohol and tobacco play an important role for the other four types of cancer.

 The most relevant method to demonstrate the impact of measures in the prevention or treatment of cancer is to present the main types of cancer.